-Director, Costa Rica Summer Program
+Director of the Costa Rica Summer Program

-Associate professor of psychology Manijeh Badiee studies women’s empowerment, environmental predictors of mental health, and counseling considerations of understudied groups.
+Professor of psychology Manijeh Badiee studies women’s empowerment, environmental predictors of mental health, and counseling considerations of understudied groups.

-Associate professor of psychology Manijeh Badiee’s research focuses on social justice and diversity.
+Professor of psychology Manijeh Badiee’s research focuses on social justice and diversity.
 Specifically, she studies women’s empowerment, environmental predictors of mental health, and counseling considerations of understudied groups.
 She enjoys working with individual students on honors and thesis projects related to these areas.